fullstackcareeszone/ai-tutor-for-every-tongue/lisan-khansa/README.md

 ⚙️ Setup Instructions

-Clone the Repo
+Clone the Repo:

 git clone https://github.com/your-username/ai-tutor-for-every-tongue.git
 cd ai-tutor-for-every-tongue

-Create Virtual Environment
+Create Virtual Environment:

 python -m venv venv
 source venv/bin/activate   # On Windows: venv\Scripts\activate

-Install Dependencies
+Install Dependencies:
 pip install -r requirements.txt

 Install ffmpeg (Required for audio/video processing) Download and add to PATH from: https://ffmpeg.org/download.html

-Run the Server
+Run the Server:
 uvicorn main:app --reload

-Open Frontend
+Open Frontend:
 Navigate to: http://localhost:8000
 Use the interface to upload audio/video and interact with your AI tutor!

 ▶️ How to Use

 🎥 Upload or Record Video/Audio
 🧠 Transcribe with Whisper
 🌐 Translate to Desired Language
 🔊 Generate Audio from Translation
 ❓ Ask Questions and Get Answers
 📄 View/download processed text or audio

 📑 Word Documentation

 See https://docs.google.com/document/d/1v4uU9bbT_kiszUalTRp7J8TFhqryBJGJ/edit?usp=drive_link&ouid=101868376929908463596&rtpof=true&sd=true for a complete walkthrough of how the system works, model architecture, and how to contribute.

 🔮 To-Do / Future Improvements

  Add language auto-detection
  Add speaker diarization

  👥 Contributors

 👩‍💻 Khansa Urooj – Software Engineer @ FJWU 🎓
  [GitHub](https://github.com/fullstackcareeszone/ai-tutor-for-every-tongue/tree/main/lisan-khansa)

 📜 License
 This project is licensed under the MIT License.

 🤝 For Help / Contact

 For detailed understanding, check the Word Doc in
 You can also contact the contributor through LinkedIn.